jaymzh/sugarjar/README.md

 pushing.
 For example,in the SugarJar repo, we have it run Rubocop (ruby lint) and Markdownlint "on_push".
 If those fail, it lets you know and doesn't push.

-You can configure SugarJar to tell how how to run both lints and unittests for a given repo and if one or both should be run prior to pushing.
+You can configure SugarJar to tell it how to run both lints and unittests for a given repo and if one or both should be run prior to pushing.

 The details on the config file format is below, but we provide three commands: